Introduction to People and Organisation

 The legal branch, which supports all parts of MI5’s work, reports directly to the Director General.

-The Joint Terrorism Analysis Centre (JTAC) and Centre for the Protection of National Infrastructure (CPNI) are also accountable to the Director General, although both are self-standing organisations staffed by multiple government departments.
+The Joint Terrorism Analysis Centre (JTAC) is also accountable to the Director General, although is a self-standing organisations staffed by representatives from multiple government departments.

 MI5's budget is paid from the Single Intelligence Account (SIA) which also provides funding for the Secret Intelligence Service (SIS) and Government Communications Headquarters (GCHQ).